aureliusenterprise/Aurelius-Atlas-docker-compose/README.md

 ## Description of system

 The solution is based on Apache Atlas for metadata management and governance, and Apache Kafka is utilized for communicating changes in the system between different components.
-An Kafka Web based user interface is made accessible to have easy access to the Apache Kafka system for maintenance and trouble shooting.
-Additionally, an Apache server is implemented to handle frontend traffic and distribute the traffic to the corresponding compoents.
+A Kafka Web based user interface is made accessible to have easy access to the Apache Kafka system for maintenance and trouble shooting.
+Additionally, an Apache server is implemented to handle and distribute frontend traffic to the corresponding components.
 A custom interface has been developed to enable effective search and browsing functionality using full-text search capabilities, leveraging the power of the Elastic stack.
 This stack includes Elasticsearch, Enterprise Search, and Kibana.
 Keycloak serves as the identity provider implementing Single Sign On functionalty for all Web based user interfaces.
 Apache Flink is used to facility the creation of metadata to support the search functionality.
 Thus, Apache Flink runs streaming jobs that consume Kafka events from Apache Atlas and create metadata in Elastic Enterprise Search.

 ## Hardware requirements
 - 4 CPU cores